-TYLER BROOKS: Since a young child, Tyler has always had a world map posted on his wall with trips planned out and places pinned on his to-go list.
+Since a young child, Tyler has always had a world map posted on his wall with trips planned out and places pinned on his to-go list.
 He met his wife while attending Metropolitan State College of Denver, and shortly after they moved to Thailand, her home country.
 After living in Thailand for 4 years, he moved back to Colorado for two main reasons: so he could save up money easier for a house back in Thailand and as always, to help save up money for the ever lasting thirst for travel.
-He does not have a blog or a website but will have one soon!
-However, all of his photos are on his Facebook wall, here.
+His beautiful photos are for sale at www.ttbphotography.smugmug.com.

 Karlene quit her corporate job and career via jet plane on Independence Day 2003, to create a life of freedom.
 She wrote about her experiences in her memoir “Look Forward to Mondays“.
 She is a web designer working with solopreneurs at Solo.icious Studio.
 When not designing she loves to inspire others to create a life of freedom in business through her technology blog Solo Bee Buzz, and through her travel-inspired workshops at Travel Write and Teach.
 She currently lives in Toronto, Canada.

 is a New York City-based travel writer with more than 15 years of experience on the road.
 A specialist in Latin America, he’s the editor of LatinFlyer.com and has contributed to Caribbean Travel + Life, The Huffington Post, Latin Trade, the Miami Herald, Travel + Leisure Mexico, Travel Weekly and various inflight magazines.